 When will this happen?
-May 10 will be Miriam and Glenn’s last Sunday at First Pres, and they will return to the church September 16.
+May 1 is Miriam and Glenn’s last Sunday at First Pres, and they will return to the church September 7.
 In addition to the 3 months of sabbatical, the Leupolds are taking a month of their vacation after the sabbatical – this combination was recommended by other colleagues.

 What is the theme of the sabbatical?
 As a theme for our congregation and co-pastors’ renewal time, we have chosen the three phases of Christian pilgrimage: release, receive, return.
-Our co-pastors will take a break from the labors of ministry (release), have a time of remembering their purpose and call to ministry while engaging in activities that make their hearts sing (receive), and then head back to the congregation, rejuvenated by this time of renewal (return).
-The congregation will let go of (release) the pastors and established patterns for four months.
-We will gain (receive) new insights into our roles and a new understanding of the breadth of our work.
-We will seek to strengthen our already strong relationship with our pastors and look for ministry responsibilities that we need to be doing, going forward (return).
+Our co-pastors are taking a break from the labors of ministry (release), are having a time of remembering their purpose and call to ministry while engaging in activities that make their hearts sing (receive), and then they will head back to the congregation, rejuvenated by this time of renewal (return).
+The congregation has let go of (release) the pastors and established patterns for four months.
+We are gaining (receive) new insights into our roles and a new understanding of the breadth of our work.
+We are seeking to strengthen our already strong relationship with our pastors and look for ministry responsibilities that we need to be doing, going forward (return).

 What will that look like for Miriam and Glenn and the congregation?
 As pilgrims we need to take time to release in order to receive.
-Our pastors will take a pilgrimage to the home of the Presbyterian faith, Scotland, walking labyrinths there and in France and the U.S. Through history, walking a labyrinth has served as a mini- pilgrimage.
-The congregation will take the next step in launching a labyrinth ministry, the seed of which has already been planted by the pastors.
-Our pastors will spend time with family and friends, birdwatching, hiking and biking.
+Our pastors are taking a pilgrimage to the home of the Presbyterian faith, Scotland, walking labyrinths there and in France and the U.S. Through history, walking a labyrinth has served as a mini- pilgrimage.
+Our pastors once back in the US are spending time with family and friends, birdwatching, hiking and biking.
 Our pastors’ activities and the congregation’s activities offer a model for balanced living, using the stages of pilgrimage: release, receive, return.

-Session is contracting with the Rev. Dr. Amaury Tañón-Santos and the Rev. Shannan Vance-Ocampo to be the Sabbatical Pastors for First Presbyterian Church beginning Monday, May 11, through Sunday, September 20, 2020.
-Amaury and Shannan have both preached at First Pres and are known by many.
-Amaury is the Synod Networker for the Synod of the Northeast.
-Shannan is General Presbyter for the Presbytery of Southern New England.
+Who is leading worship and preaching while they’re away?
+Session is contracting with the Rev. Dr. Amaury Tañón-Santos to be the Sabbatical Pastor for First Presbyterian Church beginning Monday, May 2, through Sunday, September 11, 2022.
+Amaury has preached at First Pres and is known by many.
+Amaury is the Executive Director of Schenectady Community Ministries.
 Job responsibilities include:

 - Prepare and deliver meaningful weekly sermons,